ldunham1/PySignal/README.md

 This does a few things:

 * It guarantees that any instances of Foo or it's subclasses will always have the started and ended Signals.
 This allows for a guaranteed interface.
-* It means that when we want to add callbacks to Foo, we can do so on a case by case basis without having to subclass it to call the slots explicitly.
+* It means that when we want to add callbacks to Foo, we can do so on a case-by-case basis without having to subclass it to call the slots explicitly.

 For example: